 DIRECTOR’S DESK CHRISTINA R. GHALY, MD DIRECTOR

 As we approach the winter holidays and the coming of the new year, we do so under unique and historic circumstances, in the shadow of the COVID pandemic we’ve been battling together for nearly a year.
-We can be thankful and proud as we round out this extraordinary year–despite trauma, difficulty, fear and unprecedented health challenges, DHS staff moved forward together, and accomplished truly amazing things to change and pivot our system in a positive way, giving excellent care to the most vulnerable in our population in an unprecedented health crisis.
+We can be thankful and proud as we round out this extraordinary year–despite trauma, difficulty, fear and unprecedented health challenges, Health Services staff moved forward together, and accomplished truly amazing things to change and pivot our system in a positive way, giving excellent care to the most vulnerable in our population in an unprecedented health crisis.
 I want to reiterate my deep gratitude to all of you for your dedication to the patients and communities we serve, especially under these extremely stressful conditions.

 I also want to highlight a reason for us all to be hopeful, with the arrival of the coronavirus vaccine, which we have already begun offering to our workforce, beginning with our staff in clinical and patient-facing roles.
 Over the next months, we plan to make the vaccine available to our entire workforce.
 This a major step in our collective fight against the pandemic, and a welcome opportunity to protect ourselves and each other.
 Please know that getting this vaccine will help save lives.
 I can’t overstate how critical it is for all of us to take advantage of this opportunity to get vaccinated at the earliest moment possible.